DustNet: A Wireless Network of Ultrasonic Neural Implants: Circuit Implementation

-A clock generation circuit provides a stable 50 kHz reference ($CLK_{LO}$) using an offset-compensated RC relaxation oscillator \cite{Paidimarri16}; Monte Carlo simulations demonstrate a global frequency variation of just 0.5\% without requiring calibration.
+A clock generation circuit provides a stable 50 kHz reference ($CLK_{LO}$) using an offset-compensated RC relaxation oscillator \cite{Paidimarri16}.
 An on-chip oscillator is used instead of dividing the extracted US clock to allow the carrier frequency to be tuned to the piezo resonant frequency without altering the data sampling rate. $CLK_{LO}$ is directly used as $\phi_{chop}$ to chop the AFE inputs, and is divided by 8 to generate the sampling clock ($\phi_{sample}$) used for ADC or linear feedback shift register (LFSR) sampling.
 The ADC samples the output of the integrator at 6.25 kHz ($f_s = f_{chop}/8$).
 A timing diagram of the chop, reset, and sample clocks is shown in Fig. \ref{fig_ADC}(c); the integrator resets one clock cycle ($\phi_{reset}$) after the ADC samples its output.
+Because $CLK_{LO}$ controls the sampling frequency of the ADC and SC integrator, variations in the oscillator frequency directly correspond to variations in the AFE gain and implant transmit data rate.
+Measurement of 9 chips demonstrates a mean oscillator frequency of 51.06kHz with a standard deviation of 1.5\% without calibration.
+Because the AFE gain is inversely proportional to the oscillator frequency, this approximately corresponds to a highly tolerable gain variation of 1.5\% across implants.
+Furthermore, the corresponding 1.5\% variation in transmit data rate is easily handled by the TDMA protocol if Equation 5 is satisfied.

-AFE measurement results are shown in Fig. \ref{fig_ADC}(d) using the 9-bit ADC output backscattered from the chip in the 8-level ASK configuration.
-With a 113Hz input tone of 22$mV_{pp}$, the AFE achieves a peak signal-to-noise and distortion ratio (SNDR) of 52.3 dB, yielding an effective number of bits (ENOB) of 8.4 bits.
+AFE measurement results are shown in Fig. \ref{fig_ADC}(d) using the 9-bit ADC output from the chip.
+The differential input range of the ADC is measured to be 22$mV_{pp}$.
+With a 113Hz full-scale input tone, the AFE achieves a peak signal-to-noise and distortion ratio (SNDR) of 52.3 dB, yielding an effective number of bits (ENOB) of 8.4 bits.
 The dynamic range is measured to be 53.8 dB, which is suitable for neural recording applications.
 The effective range of the ADC can also be adjusted by configuring the transmitted bits in Config Mode (e.g., ADC MSBs or ADC LSBs).
 By transmitting the 9 least significant bits of the ADC output, the input-referred integrated noise of the combined amplifier and ADC is measured to be 9.8 µ$V_{rms}$ across the 3.125 kHz bandwidth.